1: What is the purpose of the Pension Boards' Ministers' Financial Vitality Initiative (MVFI), and why should I apply?

 To qualify as an applicant, you must meet the following criteria:

-MFVI Program One consists of a required three-year curriculum that will include meetings with a certified financial planner through Ernst & Young Financial Planning Services (EYFPS), and an established lay financial mentor that you identify to keep you accountable throughout the program.
+MFVI consists of a required three-year financial education that will include meetings with a certified financial planner through Ernst & Young's EY NavigateTM Financial Planner Line (1.877.927.1047), and an established lay financial mentor that you identify to keep you accountable throughout the program.
 As a participant, you will have access to several online resource tools and financial worksheets.
 We ask for a commitment from participants to utilize their learnings to enhance the stewardship capacity of their various ministry settings.
-Any authorized UCC minister from a historically-underrepresented group is eligible to apply.
-Participants also receive a yearly cash award for the completion of programmatic milestones.
-Please view the three-year financial wellness curriculum for MFVI Program One.
+Any authorized UCC minister is eligible to apply.
+Participants also receive a yearly cash incentive award for the completion of programmatic milestones.

-4: As a UCC authorized minister, what outcomes should I expect to come away with after the three years in MFVI Program One?
+4: As a UCC authorized minister, what outcomes should I expect to come away with after the three years in MFVI?

 The goal for MFVI program participants is to strengthen their ability to make confident, well-informed money-related decisions resulting in financial security for both the short- and long- term.

-8: What are some of the benefits of participation in MFVI Program One?
+5: What are some of the benefits of participation in MFVI Program?

-The Ernst and Young Financial Planner Line® (EYFPL) is an important part of the MFVI Program One.
-With EYFPL, you have unlimited, toll-free access to financial counseling over the phone.
-EYFPL financial planners will help answer your financial questions, and educate you on all your money-related needs and goals.
+The EY NavigateTM Financial Planner Line is an important part of the MFVI Program.
+With EY NavigateTM, you have unlimited, toll-free access to financial counseling over the phone.
+EY financial planners will help answer your financial questions, and educate you on all your money-related needs and goals.
 There is no limit on the number of calls you can make.
 The specific purpose of the MFVI Program is to focus on the personal financial vitality of authorized UCC ministers with the hope that these tools can strengthen their leadership around church stewardship.
-However, EYFPL cannot be used to manage church finances.
+However, EY NavigateTM cannot be used to manage church finances.

 The financial planners deliver independent, objective, and confidential financial education and counseling, and can assist with the following personal financial services:

-As an MFVI Program One participant, you will have access to a dedicated Ernst and Young Financial Planning Center® (EYFPC) website, a comprehensive and financial resource tool that will provide:
+As an MFVI participant, you will have access to a dedicated financial wellness website — EY NavigateTM, a comprehensive and financial resource tool that will provide: